migueled/SQL/notesSQL.md

 DELETE FROM contacts WHERE id = 2;
 ```
 * THE NAME OF THE TABLE SHOULD BE ABOUT WHAT EACH ROW IS ABOUT
+## Querying data with the SELECT statement
+* Using star or the asterisk in a SELECT statement is considered a very bad practice.